Na'ima B. Robert

-Na'ima B Robert (born Thando Nomhle McLaren; 19 September 1977) is an author of multicultural literature and founding editor of the UK-based Muslim women's publication, SISTERS Magazine.
+Na'ima B Robert is an author of multicultural literature and founding editor of the UK-based Muslim women's publication, SISTERS Magazine.
 Born in Leeds to a Scottish father and Zulu mother, both from South Africa, Robert grew up in Zimbabwe and attended university in England.
 She converted to Islam in 1998.
-Currently Robert divides her time between London and Cairo with her three sons and two daughters.
-Her husband Henry Amankwah died in April 2015.

 Early life

 Robert's family moved from England to Ethiopia when she was two years old and then four years later relocated to Zimbabwe where Robert received her formal primary education.
 Robert had a typical middle-class childhood with her younger brother and sister in the suburbs of the capital city Harare.
 As well as being immersed in Zimbabwean culture, Robert's parents instilled in the children their South African roots and a strong political consciousness.
 Her father, Robert McLaren, was a senior lecturer at the University of Zimbabwe and her mother, Thembi McLaren, was an entrepreneur.
 After graduating high school in Zimbabwe, Robert returned to England for university and earned a first-class degree from the University of London.